Pro-Ject launches HMV anniversary turntable featuring its famous dog

 "With our year-long 100th Anniversary celebrations coming to a close, we wanted to end with a nod to our heritage, and there was no better partner than Pro-Ject, whose stunning attention to detail results in incredible products for music fans."

 The T1 doesn't use any plastic in its plinth, platter or tonearm.
 It's an affordable deck that earned four stars in our review.
-And now it comes with a picture of a dog printed on it – what's not to like?
+And now it comes with a picture of an iconic dog printed on it – what's not to like?

 MORE: